Gromov width of the disk cotangent bundle of spheres of revolution: Toric domains in the disk cotangent bundles of spheres of revolution

 We will now use the fact that $(H,J)$ is an integrable system to find action-angle coordinates.
 Moreover, we obtain strict contactomorphisms as stated in the theorem below.

-\begin{theorem} Let $S$ be a sphere of revolution with only one equator and consider $F = (H,J)|_{D^*S} \colon D^*S \to \R$, where $H$ is the energy and $J$ is the angular momentum.
-Then the set of regular points of $F$ has two connected components $U_+,U_-$ corresponding to where $J$ is positive or negative, respectively.
-These components are symplectomorphic to a toric domain.
+\begin{theorem} Let $S$ be a sphere of revolution with only one equator and consider $F = (H,J)|_{D^*S} \colon D^*S \to \R^2$, where $H$ is the energy and $J$ is the angular momentum.
+Denote by $U_+,U_-$ the subsets corresponding to where $J$ is positive or negative, respectively.
+Then $U_+$ and $U_-$ are symplectomorphic to a toric domain.
 Moreover, the symplectomorphisms restrict to strict contactomorphisms on the boundaries $\partial U_+, \partial U_- \subset S^*S$. \end{theorem}

 \begin{proof} The coordinates $(z, \theta)$ on $S$ induce cotangent coordinates $(z,\theta, p_z, p_\theta)$ on $T^*S$.
 In these coordinates, it follows from a simple calculation that

 In particular, $H$ and $J$ Poisson commute, i.e., $\{H,J\} = 0$.
 Since